sourcegraph/sourcegraph-public-snapshot/client/cody/CONTRIBUTING.md

 ## Release Process

+Starting from 1.0.0, Cody is using `major.EVEN_NUMBER.patch` for release versions and `major.ODD_NUMBER.patch` for pre-release versions.

+- For example: 1.2._ for release and 1.3._ for pre-release.

 Follow the steps below to package and publish the VS Code extension.

 > NOTE: Since the extension has already been bundled during build, we will need to add the `--no-dependencies` flag to the `vsce` step during the packaging step to exclude the npm dependencies ([source](https://github.com/microsoft/vscode-vsce/issues/421#issuecomment-1038911725))